 Vegetarians shouldn’t have to stick only to sides or store-bought veggie burgers!
 These easy 5-minute veggie burgers are the perfect addition to a BBQ spread to make sure everyone has something yummy to eat.
 They’re so tasty, meat eaters will love them, too!

-Fun and creative drinks and desserts really take a BBQ to the next level – but they don’t have to be time-consuming or complicated.
-Here are some of my favorite easy drink and dessert recipes for summertime celebrations:
+Fun and creative drinks and desserts really take a BBQ to the next level.
+But they don’t have to be time-consuming or complicated!
+Here are some of my favorite easy drink and dessert recipes for summertime.

 This recipe takes fruit salad to the next level with a delicious yogurt & honey-lime dressing.
 It’s easy, flexible, and absolutely delicious!
 It’s a great side for brunch or lunch BBQs in particular.

-What are your favorite things to make for end-of-summer BBQs and parties?
+What are your favorite things to make for end-of-summer BBQs?